 WARNING: Do not use the spa or swim spa immediately following strenuous exercise.

 WARNING: Prolonged immersion in a spa or hot tub may be injurious to your health.

-CAUTION: Maintain water chemistry in accordance with the manufacture's instructions.
+CAUTION: Maintain proper water chemistry and sanitizer, in accordance with the manufacture's instructions.